Zoonotic diseases – 3 in 4

 Scientists from China warn: “SARS-CoV is only an example of emerging infections that we are going to face.
 In coming years, more cross-species infections are expected to happen.
 Factors influencing the chance of emergence of zoonotic infections are complex; and population density, ecology and proximity between animals and humans probably play a certain role”.

-The global number of confirmed cases of Covid-19 has exceeded three million with over 200,000 deaths.
-In the UK, there have so far been over 20,000 deaths.
-Most of the world is in lockdown, experiencing restrictive measures usually only seen during wartime.
+The global number of cases of Covid-19 has exceeded 500 million with over six million deaths.
+In the UK, there have been over 178,000 deaths.
+Most of the world has gone through lockdown, experiencing restrictive measures usually only seen during wartime.
 This could be all because someone wanted to eat a pangolin!
 Writing in the Telegraph, Adjunct Professor of Global Health at the Duke Global Health Institute, Dr Jonathan Quick, says: “Traditional Chinese wet markets remain a threat to global health.
 China’s political and public health leaders must not fall into the cycle of short-lived commitments and long-term complacency following high-profile epidemics”.

 The next bird flu outbreak could become a pandemic on a similar scale – chicken isn’t cheap if it costs thousands of lives and leads to a global recession.

 Juliet Gellatley, founder and director of Viva! and zoologist says: “We must have a societal shift in the way we view animals, the environment and our diets.
 We must stop eating animals.
 It is time to finally make the connection between animal agriculture and environmental destruction, antibiotic resistance and disease outbreak.
 We must stop tearing down forests to make way for animal farming or to grow animal feed.
 We must protect ecosystems and prioritise the safety and freedom of wild animals, leaving them to live their lives away from human contact.
 If we don’t take urgent and far-reaching action now, eating animals will be the death of us”.